 Why?
 Feelings of doubt can complicate self-forgiveness.
 How do you know you’re not simply letting yourself off the hook?
 That you’re not taking responsibility for your actions?
 Is there a statute of limitations on guilt?
 If you forgive yourself, does that mean you have no more remorse?

 Shame and guilt factor in here, and they reside on many different levels.
 Perhaps you married someone you didn’t really love, went through a bitter divorce, and now your children are suffering.
 Maybe, as a teenager, you repeatedly stole money from your parents while successfully blaming your brother.
 So, his high school years were marred by many weeks of being grounded. and he struggled with getting on his feet.
 Or maybe you were severely depressed and tried to take your own life, devastating your parents.
 Now you realize that they tried to help, but you refused treatment.

 You look back on that now and shudder, “How could I have done that?
 Why did I allow myself to make such horrible decisions?”

 The voice of narcissism versus the voice of obsession…

 There are many people in the world who never take responsibility for their actions.
 They struggle with narcissism, meaning they’re highly self-absorbed and can be extremely manipulative.
 They not only let themselves off the hook far too easily, they may never hang themselves on it in the first place.
-The following thought process, referred to as the The Narcissist’s Prayer, s funny — unless of course you’re on the receiving end of these words.
+The following thought process, referred to as the The Narcissist’s Prayer, is funny — unless of course you’re on the receiving end of these words.

 That didn’t happen.
 And if it did, it wasn’t that bad.
 And if it was, that’s not a big deal.
 And if it is, that’s not my fault.
 And if it was, I didn’t mean it.
 And if I did — you deserved it.